fnalways/terminus-docs/docs/how-to/space/bill.md

 ### 1. Will I be charged if I watch a movie?

    Generally, watching a movie at home using a local domain doesn't generate external traffic, so there are no fees.
-Similarly, if you access your home devices from outside using P2P mode, the traffic bypasses Space servers, so so there are no fees either.
+Similarly, if you access your home devices from outside using P2P mode, the traffic bypasses Space servers, so there are no fees either.
 However, If you cannot access your home devices directly from outside and must use DERP for relay, it may incur charges.
 If you encounter this situation, please contact us.

-### 2. Will I be charged if someone accesses my deployed Wordpress site?
+### 2. Will I be charged if someone accesses my deployed WordPress site?
    Yes, charges will occur because both Cloudflare and cloud vendors charge us.

    The costs include two parts:
-   1. The fee for traffic going through Cloudflare, which mainly helps to hide the real IP of Terminus and provides basic security protection against DDOS and other threats.
+   1. The fee for traffic going through Cloudflare, which mainly helps to hide the real IP of Terminus and provides basic security protection against Distributed Denial of Service (DDoS) and other threats.
    2. The external traffic fees charged by your chosen cloud vendor.

    Honestly, we find the costs for these two services to be quite high, and we are working on optimizing these costs.
 If you have any ideas, feel free to contact us.